Guidance for Churches Entering Phase II

-This document was developed with consultation and input from the wider Episcopal Church; the CDC, as well as local medical experts; other Episcopal Dioceses; other Denominations; and in consultation with the Diocesan Council and the Standing Committee, who affirmed these guidelines on May 14, 2020.
+This document was developed with consultation and input from the wider Episcopal Church; the CDC, as well as local medical experts; other Episcopal Dioceses; other Denominations; and in consultation with the Diocesan Council and the Standing Committee.

 Gathering together in-person as a worship community is a vital part of our faith lives.
 In the midst of the COVID-19 pandemic, it also carries great risks.
 Being in enclosed spaces with a large group of people; singing, talking, and sharing hugs and handshakes; consuming food and drink while in contact with others; touching common surfaces such as door handles and prayer books; these are all examples of high-risk circumstances and behaviors that we must develop plans to guard against so that we can gather together as safely as possible.

 The gradual reopening of our congregations will depend on whether church leaders feel that they are ready and have strong protocols in place for ensuring the well-being and safety of all parishioners, which may be anytime after your county has received the Yellow designation.
 This document provides best practices as well as questions to help guide your planning process.

 The following are best practices to keep your community, especially the most vulnerable, safe and healthy while gathering in-person.
 Keep in mind that these best practices also apply to outside organizations that use your church space.

 - The Eucharist is strongly discouraged at this time.
 Increasingly, the advice of health experts points to concern over whether the Eucharist can be celebrated safely.
 Consuming the Eucharist requires lowering/touching masks, which can lead to spreading or being exposed to the virus.
 Morning or Evening prayer is recommended.
 If your parish chooses to celebrate the Eucharist, click here to view the necessary protocols.